Table of Contents

 “We roll out new products and designs on our website 1-3 times a month and send new inventory to ShipBob each week.
 It’s really easy to create new SKUs and restock existing ones using ShipBob’s technology, which is especially important with high inventory turnover.”Carl Protsch, Co-Founder of FLEO Shorts

-ShipBob’s WMS (the same one that powers ShipBob’s global fulfillment network) can be used to streamline in-house inventory management and fulfillment.
+ShipBob’s WMS (the same one that powers ShipBob’s global fulfilment network) can be used to streamline in-house inventory management and fulfilment.
 With real-time, location-specific inventory visibility, intelligent cycle counts, and built-in checks and balances, your team can improve inventory accuracy without sacrificing operational efficiency.

 Inventory audit FAQs

 Here are answers to the most commonly asked questions about inventory audits.